CodingDors/todo-app-flask-Praxrer/README.md

 ## 📚 Starter Code
 The HTML code consists of two primary components:
-## 📚 Starter Code
-The HTML code consists of two primary components:

 1. **Task Display List**
    - **List Container**: Uses a `<ul>` element to create an unordered list.
 Each task in the application is represented as an individual list item (`<li>`) within this container.